Well, we’ve finally hit the most critical stage of bus conversion: painting and decorating.

 Yes, this process includes the aforementioned painting and decorating (though currently, more of the former than the latter), and yes, I will include pictures.
 However it’s important to mention that it is also accompanied by an equally important, and somewhat more challenging task: downsizing.

 When I first moved to Austin, all of my worldly possessions could be contained, quite literally, into a space half the size of my car.
-At the time, I had completely streamlined the material contents of my life to fit into either the trunk or the back seat of my small, Saturn Ion.
+At the time, I had completely streamlined the material contents of my life to fit into either the trunk or the back seat of my car.
 Far from being austere, this minimalism was actually quite exhilarating.
 I had exactly what I needed and was free from the urge to accumulate more (and more, and more).
-For his part, Ryan had a similar experience, only involving a 1997 Honda Civic.

 And now to deliver the previously promised photos!
 Here are some shots of us doing work on the bus.
 Most are quick snapshots, we’ll post nicer, more extensive ones soon.